MassanaLab/QBT-pipeline/README.md

 ```
 bash scripts/0-run_QBT_pipline.sh
 ```
 Two jobs will be sent to the queue.
-The first one being the 3 programs (Quast, BUSCO, Tiara), which will be sent as an array to be more efficient.
-The second job, which is the creation of the main final report, will wait for the first job to finish becasue it needs the QBT data from all the samples.
+The first one runs the three programs (Quast, BUSCO, and Tiara), submitted as an array job for efficiency.
+The second job — the creation of the main final report — will wait for the first one to finish, since it depends on having the QBT data from all samples.

-Once this second job finishes, you will find the final output summary table next to all individual reports inside the desired QBT output path you indicated in [0-run_QBT_pipline.sh](scripts/0-run_QBT_pipline.sh).
-Remember it will have an "_ess" at the end of the path, in case you can't find it.
+Once this second job is complete, you'll find the final output summary table alongside all individual reports, inside the QBT output path you specified in [0-run_QBT_pipline.sh](scripts/0-run_QBT_pipline.sh).
+Remember: the final path will have an _ess suffix, in case you're having trouble finding it.